dqj1998/fido2-node/README.md

 Memory stoarge.
 All data lost when restart.
 Good for test with clients

 ## mysql
 Save data in a mysql database.
-REGISTERED_RPs of .env will be inserted into database if they aren't in datbase yet when start.
+REGISTERED_RPs of .env will be inserted into database if they aren't in database yet when start.
 But never delete rps from database according to REGISTERED_RPs.